Day Trip To Laguna Paron: Hiking To One Of The Most Beautiful Lakes In Peru

 And what takes crowds away from Laguna Paron?
 It is the most popular one day trip from Huaraz - Laguna 69, the number one attraction for those who are in Peru for a short time and want to get a sense of the Cordilleras.
 But if you have one day to spare, you should give Lake Paron a try!

 Laguna Paron sits in breathtaking 4200 meters above sea level.
-It is a great acclimatization hike for all who plan on doing more trekking in Peru.
+It is a great acclimatization hike for all who plan on doing more high altitude trips or multiday treks in Peru.
 If you do only one day hike to Laguna Paron, you should be fine - don't eat much, drink a lot of water and climb all the way up steadily.
 There is a shelter or camping spot where you can spend a night - in that case, it is better, to be well-acclimatized in advance as sleeping at this altitude can cause you lots of troubles without proper training.

 WHERE IS LAGUNA PARON